ccampo133/NBodyJS/README.md

 First build (see above), and then to run the application, open `build/web/index.html`.

 ## License
-This code is released under [The BSD License](https://github.com/ccampo133/NBodyJS/blob/gh-pages/LICENSE.txt).
+This code is released under [the MIT License](https://github.com/ccampo133/NBodyJS/blob/gh-pages/LICENSE.txt).

 Copyright &copy; 2017 Christopher J. Campo.
 All Rights Reserved.